piyush-mishra-pm/React-Chat-App/README.md

-# Chat App built using React, Redux, and Firebase.
+# Chat App built using React and Redux